• Home

 Here’s how the breakdown of my schedule went:

-If you’re able to just work without distractions (and without smudging the paint), I’d recommend removing caulk and cleaning the bathtub the evening before painting, then spending the next morning painting.
+If you’re able to just work without distractions (and without smudging the paint), I’d recommend removing caulk and cleaning the bathtub the evening before painting.
+Then, spend the next morning painting.
 It should be pretty simple to knock out in one day, as long as you give a little extra dry time between coats!

-We had to use our kids’ bathroom for a few days while everything cured, and let me tell you, it felt good to be back in our bathroom when all was said and done!
+We had to use our kids’ bathroom for a few days while everything cured.
+Let me tell you, it felt good to be back in our bathroom when all was said and done!

-What kind of materials does this work on?
+What type of tub does this work on?

 Can you paint a plastic bathtub?
 Can you paint a fiberglass bathtub?
 What about porcelain tile?